agraef/raptor7/README.md

 There is no real installation process, just download the latest Raptor release from [GitHub](https://github.com/agraef/raptor7) and unpack it, or clone the current git source.
 If Pd has been set up properly, double-clicking the raptor7.pd file (or running something like `pd raptor7.pd` from the command line on Linux) should open the patch in Pd.
 If that gives you a bunch of error messages in the Pd console window, then you probably still need to install pd-lua and enable it in your startup libraries.

-The raptor7.pd patch can be invoked by itself, or as a subpatch in another patch.
-In the latter case, you can also specify the name of an "autostart" preset to be recalled on startup as an argument (see the raptors.pd "ensemble" patch included in the distribution for an example).
+The raptor7.pd patch can be invoked by itself, or as a subpatch in another main patch, also called an *ensemble* patch.
+In the latter case, you can optionally specify the name of an "autostart" preset to be recalled on startup as an argument (see the raptors.pd ensemble patch included in the distribution for an example).
+Note that in this case all embedded Raptor instances will keep running until you close the main ensemble patch.
+Closing the subpatch windows by themselves just removes them from the screen; the Raptor instances still keep running in the background.

 ## The Arpeggiator